klovercloud-ci-cd/documentation/roadmap.md

 ### Registry webhook with CD flow

-Registry webhook will introduced CD follow with klovercloudCD.
+Registry webhook will introduce CD follow with klovercloudCD.

 ### Schedular